SensitiveMix/node-cypto/README.md

-A module for taking advantage of the built-in cluster module in node v0.8 and above.send email if cluster exception,you will recieve a detail email about worker exception.
+A module for taking advantage of the built-in node signature module in node v0.8 and should contain host private and public ssh key.

 ## Installation
 ```bash